sawyerh/jekyll-boilerplate/readme.md

 ## Grunt

 Grunt is our task runner.
-From the command line we can run a few different commands to do different things:
+From the command line we can run a few different commands:

 Watch for changes and build our assets when any file changes:

-A "build" includes compiling Sass to CSS and running Webpack, which compiles our CoffeeScript to JS and bundles our files.
+A "build" includes compiling Sass to CSS and running Webpack, which compiles our CoffeeScript to JS, transforms our ES6 syntax, and bundles our files.

 ```
 grunt